pwolfeGTRI/msg_interface/README.md

 First run ./listener.py to listen for the example tcp messages Then run which ever example you want.
 Feel free to copy example to use in your code.

 ## Message Definitions

-See SkaiMessages.py and .proto files in protobuf folder
+See `package/skaiproto` folder and `skaimsginterface/skaimessages/SkaiMessages.py` and examples on how to use them in `packages/examples`

-## TCP Interface Classes
+## UDP/TCP Interface Classes
 See:
 - MultiportTcpListener.py
 - TcpSender.py
-- TcpSender.hpp
+- MultiportUdpListener.py

-## TCP Message Sync
+- UdpSender.py

-See TcpMessageSync.py
+For message time synchronization example see local track handler repo, metadata_sync.py MetadataTimeSynchronizer class

 ## Database Interfacing
 See SkaiDatabaseInterface.py